Kaltsoon/nosql/material/3-mongo-operations.md

 ### Deleting documents

 Read the [Delete Documents](https://www.mongodb.com/docs/manual/tutorial/remove-documents/) guide.
-Then, implement and execute the following queries in MongoDB Shell:
+Then, implement and execute the following queries in the MongoDB Shell:

-1. Delete the book "Pride and Prejudice"
+1. Delete the book named "Pride and Prejudice"
 2. Delete all the books which have no copies

 > [!IMPORTANT]